A composting bin

 Is it safe to compost in plastic containers?

-Yes, you can use plastic bins, tumblers, and holding containers to collect and compost waste.
-Just don't place the plastic itself into the final compost pile.
+Yes, you can safely use plastic bins, tumblers, and holding containers to collect and compost waste.
+However, it is important to note that the plastic itself should not be placed into the final compost pile.

 How do I know if packaging is truly compostable?